ncsa/MayomicsVC/README.md

 The workflow should have a good system for logging and monitoring progress of the jobs.
 At any moment during the run, the analyst should be able to assess:
-* which stage of the workflow is running for every sample batch
+* Stage of the workflow is running for every sample batch
-* which samples may have failed and why
+* Samples may have failed and why

 Additionally, a well-structured post-analysis record of all events executed on each sample is necessary to ensure reproducibility of the analysis.

-Cromwell provides for most of these vi the output folder structure and logs. we have added an extra layer of logging and error reporting, described below in implementation.
+Cromwell provides for most of these via the output folder structure and logs.
+We have added an extra layer of logging and error reporting, described below in implementation.

 ## Fault tolerance and error handling